 A couple of weeks ago the AlphaGo documentary was released on Netflix, giving everyone an inside view of the DeepMind team and the months leading up to the big Go match in South Korea.

-The documentary was quite fascinating and gave nice insights into the what happens behind the headlines, the part of the story that we usually don’t get access to.
+The documentary was quite fascinating and gave nice insights into what happens behind the headlines, the part of the story that we usually don’t get access to.
 But there are two points that are important to look into as we move forward into the future with Artificial Intelligence (AI).

 One important point that I would have liked to learn more about is the strategies and learnings AlphaGo achieved.
 The documentary does not discuss or explore AlphaGo beyond human capabilities.
 AlphaGo is treated as a human Go player rather than its own species.
 What kind of strategies does AlphaGo use to beat human players?
 Are they different from the ones that people use or is it just better at searching for options?
 I am wondering to which extent the AI actually developed new approaches to the Go game.

 Screenshot from the live stream of Match 2 from Youtube.com

 Demis Hassabis, the Co-Founder and CEO of DeepMind says in the documentary, “We think of DeepMind as kind of an Apollo program effort for AI.”
 But I would disagree and say that this is the Sputnik of our time.
 AlphaGo’s achievements have kicked China into high gear pursuing AI research.